 We remain focused on helping residents live fully and joyously.
 Daily life includes numerous opportunities to stay connected to the people and passions that mean most to them.

-Currently, Cassia is taking the following steps:
+Cassia continues to take the following steps:

 - Employee screening and testing